-Number three: An illuminating moment at Stanford University
+An Illuminating Moment at Stanford University

 A moment of illumination at Stanford University, 1982.
 I had been a pastor for two years and I had been developing for some time this thing called Christian Hedonism which is fleshed out in everything, but especially in Desiring God.
-And I was working it through, those ideas, trying to figure out whether I should use that term and what I mean by it and how it related to everything in life.
-God is most glorified in you when you are most satisfied in him is the key phrase that I have come to use now.
+And I was working it through, those ideas, trying to figure out whether I should use that term and what I mean by it and how it related to everything in life. *God is most glorified in you when you are most satisfied in him is the key phrase that I have come to use now.
 But in those days I hadn't hit upon that phrase.
 That phrase came much later.
 So I was at Stanford, invited to come talk to InterVarsity students.
-There was a big, thriving InterVarsity chapter at Stanford in the early 80’s.
-And the leader of it at the time was a Christian Hedonist coming out of the same stock that I had come and he invited me and Tom Steller and myself to come out there and talk about it.
+There was a big, thriving InterVarsity chapter at Stanford in the early eighties.
+And the leader of it at the time was a Christian Hedonist coming out of the same stock that I had come, and he invited me and Tom Steller to come out there and talk about it.

 So I did that.
 I began to talk about what I was seeing in the Bible as far as our pursuit of our joy in God.
 And after a session or two, I could see questions on the student’s faces.
 I thought I was walking into friendly territory here where everybody already understood this and I was just going to unpack it, flesh it out.
-And then we had a Q&A time and basically they started saying, “That is not the way our leader says it — I am not going to use his name.
+And then we had a Q&A time and basically they started saying, “That is not the way our leader says it —I am not going to use his name.
 That this not the way he says it.”
 I said, “Why not?”
 And they began to unpack this.

 “Well, the way he says it, the way he stresses it is that God — according to Acts 17:25 — is not served by human hands as though he needed anything, but he himself gives to all men life and breath and everything.”
 And so God is the great worker and the great servant.
 They quoted Isaiah 64:4, “Who has seen a God like you who works for those who wait for him?”
 2 Chronicles 16:9, “The eyes of the Lord run to and fro throughout the whole earth seeking to show himself powerful on behalf of those whose heart is whole toward him.”
 And on and on.
 These texts of God’s gracious, mighty work on behalf of his people.
 And that is what we delight in.
 That is what we rejoice in and you haven't said anything like that yet.
 You are talking about rejoicing in God, just God, not what he does, not his bearing of his right arm on behalf of us like he Bible says he does so many times.
 And that is just different.